observablehq/runtime/README.md

 ### Library

-For convenience, this module re-exports the [Observable standard library](https://github.com/observablehq/stdlib#Library).
-See [@observablehq/stdlib](https://github.com/observablehq/stdlib) for more.
+For convenience, this module re-exports the [Observable standard library](https://github.com/observablehq/stdlib).

 ### Inspector

-For convenience, this module re-exports the [Observable standard inspector](https://github.com/observablehq/inspector#Inspector).
-See [@observablehq/inspector](https://github.com/observablehq/inspector) for more.
+For convenience, this module re-exports the [Observable standard inspector](https://github.com/observablehq/inspector).